craftercms/docs/source/source-code.rst

 Crafter CMS Projects
 ####################

-Git Hub hosts `Crafter CMS <https://github.com/craftercms/>`_ and is made up of a number of software projects that work together to make up Crafter CMS.
+GitHub hosts `Crafter CMS <https://github.com/craftercms/>`_ and is made up of a number of software projects that work together to make up Crafter CMS.

 The primary projects are: